What was life like during the Iron Age?

 A typical day for an Iron Age farmer

 Starting as soon as it got light enough to see, the farmer would put on his linen trousers and shirt along with either a wool or leather over-shirt for warmth.
-A breakfast of boiled grain, vegetables, fish or a small piece of meat would be eaten along with a glass of milk, water or ale.
-Heading outside the farmer would get straight into the field and spend the entire day hacking away at the soil to get it ready for planting, or depending on the stage of the crops would spend the day crouched down pulling vegetables out the ground or removing peas from their pods with his bare hands.
-Farming would take all day and be a constant job from dawn until dusk with the exception of winter were each day would be spent sat inside with nothing to do other than drink ale and talk to other people.
+A breakfast of boiled grain, vegetables, fish, or a small piece of meat would be eaten along with a glass of milk, water, or ale.
+Heading outside the farmer would get straight into the field and spend the entire day hacking away at the soil to get it ready for planting, or depending on the stage of the crops would spend the day crouched down pulling vegetables out of the ground or removing peas from their pods with his bare hands.
+Farming would take all day and be a constant job from dawn until dusk with the exception of winter where each day would be spent tending the animals and sitting inside with nothing to do other than drink ale and talk to other people.

 Blacksmith